Naughty or Nice

 I Genuinely Couldn’t Guess How this was Going to Play Out!

-I really did enjoy this one mostly because I really did not see how they were going to solve the dilemma that was threatening main couple’s relationship.
+I really did enjoy this one mostly because I really did not see how they were going to solve the dilemma that was threatening the main couple’s relationship.
 Stephanie and Ben both had successful careers in academia.
-Stephanie is on the brink of obtaining tenure as a professor at her college, and Ben had just won a prestigious position at Oxford University to work under his idol.
-They were either going to put their engagement on hold and separate to pursue their equally beloved careers, or one of them was going to have to sacrifice their dream and hard work and talents in order to be together.
+Stephanie is on the brink of obtaining tenure as a professor at her college, and Ben has just won a prestigious position at Oxford University to work under his idol.
+They were either going to put their engagement on hold and separate to pursue their equally beloved careers, or one of them was going to have to sacrifice their dream, hard work, and talents in order to be together.
 Being a Hallmark romance, putting their relationship on hold was unthinkable.
 But how were they going to resolve this?
-Personally, I was all “go to England, girl!”
-But I knew it was a bad idea for her big chance for tenure. and that would have sent a bad message, really.
+Personally, I was all “Go to England, girl!”
+But I knew it was a bad idea for her big chance for tenure.
+And that would have sent a bad message, really.

 So there was a lot going on, and all of the threads were handled very well, with even a teeny tiny bit of humor thrown in.
 Becca Tobin was excellent and the actor who played her fiance was competent.
 Everyone else was likable (both actors and their characters) except the Michael Gross character who very annoying, as he was supposed to be, I guess.